neilsong/hand-detection-reconstruction/README.md

 # Demo

-You can test it on a recorded video or live using a webcam by launching :
+You can test it on a recorded video by launching :

-`python webcam_demo.py --resume release_models/obman/checkpoint.pth.tar  --hands 2 --checksession 1 --checkepoch 10 --checkpoint 90193`
+`python webcam_demo.py --resume release_models/obman/checkpoint.pth.tar  --checksession 1 --checkepoch 10 --checkpoint 90193 --video_path in.mp4`

 Concurrency with 3D mesh rendering is achieved by assigning a single to model to a single hand, so the max number of hands must be specified to achieve 1 to 1 concurrency.
 Models will be distributed as evenly as possible across all available GPUs.